Join the Academy

 Jackson doesn't need to go into detail about what happens next— the real horror occurs in the reader's mind.
 By choosing to end the story there, Jackson creates a more powerful emotional punch than if she had spelled everything out for the audience.

-You're ready to write your own short stories!
+You're ready to write a great short story!

 Focus on one or two crucial characters, find the defining moment in their lives, start and end your story on powerful notes, and give yourself the freedom to play with different narrative styles.
 You may find that you enjoy writing short stories as much as—or more than— writing novels!